Patrick Wall

 Sir Patrick Henry Bligh Wall, MC, VRD (14 October 1916 – 15 May 1998) was a British commando in the Royal Marines during the Second World War and later a Conservative Party politician.
-He was the Member of Parliament (MP) for Haltemprice in the East Riding of Yorkshire and subsequently for Beverley.
+He was the Member of Parliament (MP) for Haltemprice in the East Riding of Yorkshire and subsequently for Beverley, over a period spanning 33 years.
 He was a leading figure in the Conservative Monday Club, and a parliamentary consultant to the Western Goals Institute.
 In the last decade of his life, he was President of the British UFO Research Association (BUFORA).

 Education and military career

 The son of Henry Benedict Wall, Patrick Wall was educated at Downside School.
 He was commissioned into the Royal Marines in 1935 and qualified as a naval gunnery instructor.
 During the Second World War, he served onboard Iron Duke, Valiant, and Malaya, followed by a spell at HMS Turtle, the landing craft base.
 In 1945, he was patrol officer and second-in-command 48 Commando RM in the British Army on the Rhine, where he was wounded.
 Wall's exploits in action drew the highest commendation: "An outstanding character whose industry and devotion to duty are beyond praise.
 He is a very devout man, and draws real inspiration from his Roman Catholic religion.
 In battle and behind the line, he is an example of energy and the aggressive spirit.
 His aim appears to be to do as much as possible", stated his report.

 He was awarded the Military Cross in the North-West Europe campaign, and was awarded the US Legion of Merit the same year, for his services during the invasion operations in northern Italy and the south of France.
 He taught at the Royal Naval College, Greenwich in 1946, and the Joint Services Staff College from 1947 to 1948.
 He spent a further two years on the staff of the Commandant-General, RM.
 He was promoted to the rank of major in 1949, and decided to leave the Royal Marines the following year in order to enter politics.

 He continued his naval connection as Commander of 47 Commando Royal Marines Voluntary Reserve from 1951 to 1957, and from 1950 to 1966, was Commissioner of the Sea Scouts for London.

 In 1953, Wall married Sheila Elizabeth, daughter of James Putnam, of Broadstone, Dorset.